3 key takeaways

 This format lets employers track how you've grown in your field, building credibility through progressive experience.
 They see your career momentum and understand how each role prepared you for greater challenges.

 Functional resumes, however, build credibility through grouped achievements and proven abilities.
-This approach shows employers your capability to handle role requirements, regardless of when you gained those skills—even if you're writing a resume with no work experience.
+This approach shows employers your capability to handle role requirements, regardless of when you gained those skills—even if you're writing a resume for your first job.

 Layouts emphasize specific details